codedownio/sandwich/sandwich-site/docs/node_options.md

 myBefore = before' (defaultNodeOptions { nodeOptionsVisibilityThreshold = 50 })
 ```

-## Folder creation
+## Folders

 By default, every node in the test tree will get an associated folder in the [on-disk results](/docs#on-disk-results).
+This folder is where logs and other artifacts related to the node will be stored.

+You can disable this by setting [nodeOptionsCreateFolder](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich-Nodes.html#v:nodeOptionsCreateFolder) to `False`.

+## Timing

+By default, every node in the test tree will be timed using the configured test timer.
+To turn this off for an individual node, you can set [nodeOptionsRecordTime](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich-Nodes.html#v:nodeOptionsRecordTime) to `False`.
+(Most often, you would want to do this if you're working with parallel tests and want to prevent a racy node from recording a stack frame in the test timings.)